YourRoots Logo

 Children(s): Sylvester Mills

-Born in 1854 in Birmingham, Warwickshire, England, Howard Edward Mills was the child of Edwin Mills and Elizabeth Newnham.
-In time, Howard Edward Mills married Annie Maria Fawcett and Annie Maria FAWCETT, and they raised a family that included Sylvester Isaac Mills.
-Howard Edward Mills died in Brighton, Victoria in 1915.
+Howard Edward Mills was born in 1854 in Birmingham, Warwickshire, England, the child of Edwin Mills and Elizabeth Newnham.
+In 1861, Howard Edward Mills resided in Aston, Warwickshire, England.
+In 1871, Howard Edward Mills resided in Aston, Warwickshire, England.
+Howard Edward Mills married Annie Maria Fawcett, Annie Maria FAWCETT, and had children including Sylvester Isaac Mills.
+Howard Edward Mills passed away in 1915 in Brighton, Victoria.

 Find more search results for Howard Mills